To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Getting to St. Augustine: Fly into Jacksonville International Airport (JAX) and rent a car.
 The airport is approximately a one hour drive to downtown.

-I may be just a little biased, I LOVE the south.
+I may be just a little biased, but I just absolutely adore the south.
 These quaint little towns just make for the best long weekend trip!
 Savannah, Georgia is in my top list of places to get away for the weekend because of its beautiful squares, incredible civil war history, open container law, and top dining options.

 Savannah is a great place for a girl’s trip or a couples getaway.
 The options of things to do in Savannah are endless.
 Walk down Broughton Street shop – making sure to stop at the Paris City Market, of course!
 Take a haunted pub crawl, a historic tour of Bonaventure Cemetary, run like Forrest Gump at Wormsloe Plantation, and eat your belly full of southern comfort food.